Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Ad-Hoc Conference/readme.md

 No login info is shown to the user, and the host pin remains to be hidden
   * The in room documents can be shortened as well

+## What You'll Need
+* Cisco Room Device on ce9.4.X or greater
+* Admin access to the video endpoint
+* An account from your Call Service (Webex, Zoom, Etc) available for you to assign to this script
+* Some knowledge on the Macro Editor
+* Some knowledge on editing scripts

 ## Getting Started